Competitive balance is a reality starting this fall for the Ohio High School Athletic Association.

 No amount of wrangling for the OHSAA is going to change that, which is a shame.

-I went to elementary and middle school in the Bedford system, before going to Trinity in Garfield Heights for high school.
+I went to elementary and middle school in Bedford, before going to Trinity in Garfield Heights for high school.
 I've seen both sides of this argument.

 Do some programs at some private schools benefit from unrestricted access to student-athletes?
 Of course.